glycerine/rbook/README.md

 1) make history (the notebook) persistent so that browsers can reload history; even after R or the browser has been restarted.

+ _. have browser get the BookID and CreateTm from the server.
+ _.
+If the browser's log already has length:
+      for new bookID, discard old log.
+      for same bookID, just extend from log.

+might just be simpler to have browser always discard all and then to read all the history instead of trying to coordinate the log number that the browser knows against the log / bookID current.

+_ pick the websocket port dynamically, embed into index.html before sending. to avoid collisions with multiples running at once.

 2) Automate the startup of the Xvfb, the window manager, and x11vnc server.
 Mini should start them if they are not already running.